ArisVenos/figma-design/README.md

-Customizing an existing app following a figma design and using tailwind-css in typescript react
+Customizing an existing app following a figma design and using tailwind-css with typescript react